teopost/MyNotes/git-tips.md

-# Some git tips

-# Move all uncommitted changes to a new branch and revert the existing branch to HEAD.
+# Move uncommitted changes to a new branch and revert the existing branch to HEAD.

 ```bash
 # get into the master branch